HannahHuckstep/PhlashNAMe/index.md

 ### Minimal Connection Network

-With this function you can generate the network of all shortest paths between all nodes (typically reffered to as the shortest-paths network).
+With this function you can generate the network of all shortest paths between all nodes (typically referred to as the shortest-paths network).

+> "MinimalConnectionNetwork" takes in a **mapped** input database [-idb], an output path [-op], the experiment name of interest [-en], and the weight type to be traversed [-ew] (can be either "Abundance" (a) or "Support" (s)).

-Continuing with the example data the function inputs call would look something like this:
+Computing shortest paths between all nodes can be intensive therefore this analysis may take a few minutes to complete.
+Continuing with the example data the function call would be:

 ```
-java -jar jars/ReactoSitePlus.jar -m MinimalConnectionNetwork -idb ./path/to/graph/ -op ./path/to/output/ -en Control
+java -jar jars/ReactoSitePlus.jar -m MinimalConnectionNetwork -idb ./path/to/graph/ -op ./path/to/output/ -en Control -ew a
 ```

 The report gives general statistics about what is found in the network by looking at "MinimalConnectionNetworkReport_Control.tsv".